Click on the questions below to get your answer.

 How many people share the kitchen facilities?

 This depends on which block you are living in.
-Many of our flats average around six students to a kitchen, but in the larger halls, kitchens can be shared by up to 14.
+Many of our flats average around six students to a kitchen, but in the larger halls, kitchens can be shared by up to fourteen.

-What is the role of the Hall or Flat Rep?
+What is the role of the Flat Rep?

-Each residence for first years has a Hall/Flat Rep, a more experienced student who helps all members of the flat to learn to live together constructively, understand College and University procedures and find out where help is available.
-Hall/Flat Reps act as a liaison between students, Students' Union, the Colleges and Accommodation Services.
+Each residence for first-years has a Flat Rep, a more experienced student who helps all members of the flat to learn to live together constructively, understand College and University procedures and find out where help is available.
+Flat Reps act as a liaison between students, the Students' Union, the Colleges and Accommodation Services.

-What is the role of the Residential Warden?
+What is the role of the College Warden?

 What are the cleaning arrangements when living in halls?

 Bedrooms are not cleaned during the academic year.
-Students are responsible for keeping their own rooms clean (including bathrooms in en suite rooms).
+Students are responsible for keeping their own rooms clean (including bathrooms in en-suite rooms).
 Vacuum cleaners are provided along with mop and bucket and dustpan and brush.
 Students must keep the kitchens tidy and are responsible for their own washing up and cleaning of the oven, grill, microwave and fridge/freezer.
-The communal areas of all flats are cleaned every week.
+Kitchens in accommodation will be cleaned weekly.
+Shared bathrooms, hallways and staircases will be cleaned each weekday.

 How do I contact the Accommodation Finance staff?